 Collier County received a direct hit from Hurricane Irma, the largest hurricane to ever hit Florida.
 Major damage has been done to Marco Island, Everglades, Chokoloskee, Goodland, Golden Gate, East Naples, and Immokalee as well as the City of Naples and Greater Naples.
 This massive storm has claimed at least 34 lives in Florida, two in Collier County.
 Hurricane Irma left hundreds of thousands without power and air conditioning in sweltering heat and caused extensive structural and water damage and downed trees.
-Sewer lines were broken and sewage bubbled up into the streets.
-In Collier County, $64 million has been spent in recovery efforts to date, 42,000 in Collier have gotten some form of housing help: rent, hotel stays, 256 people have been approved for FEMA trailers so far. and 334k cubic yards of debris been removed – leaving nearly 4 million to go.
+In Collier County, $64 million has been spent on recovery efforts to date, 42,000 in Collier have gotten some form of housing help (rent, hotel stays) 256 people were approved for FEMA trailers and over 4 million cubic yards of debris were removed.
 The cost to replace sand on our beaches that were wiped away in the storm is estimated to be $35 million.

 The Collier Comes Together Fund, held at the Community Foundation of Collier County in partnership with the United Way of Collier County, has received over $2 million in commitments to distribute to nonprofits for Hurricane Irma victims.
 Over $1.1 million has been disbursed to nonprofits to provide for immediate disaster relief and long-term housing needs.
 100% of donations collected are distributed to victims and their families, with no administrative fee.